-- New buildings - Additions (bedrooms, bathrooms, family rooms, etc.) - Residential work (decks, garages, fences, fireplaces, pools, water heaters, etc.) - Renovations (garage conversions, basement furnishings, kitchen expansions, reroofing, etc.) - Electrical systems - Plumbing systems - HVAC (heating, ventilating, and airconditioning) systems
+- New buildings - Additions (bedrooms, bathrooms, family rooms, etc.) - Residential work (decks, garages, fences, fireplaces, pools, water heaters, etc.) - Renovations (garage conversions, basement finishings, kitchen expansions, reroofing, etc.) - Electrical systems - Plumbing systems - HVAC (heating, ventilating, and air-conditioning) systems

 Your home or business is an investment.
-If your construction project does not comply with the codes adopted by your community, the value of your investment could be reduced.
+If your construction project does not comply with the codes adopted by your community, the value of your investment could be reduced and building occupants can be put at risk.
 Property insurers may not cover work done without permits and inspections.
 If you decide to sell a home or building that has had modifications without a permit, you may be required to tear down the addition, leave it unoccupied, or make costly repairs.